About Azreen Azmi

 The internet is a vast space.
-There are millions upon millions of websites currently available for you to visit and about a quarter (or 31.9% to be exact) of those are made and powered by WordPress.
+There are millions upon millions of websites – be it a business blog or personal resume website, currently available for you to visit and about a quarter (or 34.5% to be exact) of those are made and powered by WordPress.
 That basically means that 1 in every 4 websites is bound to be a WordPress website, which goes to show how much of the internet is WordPress!

 WordPress as a CMS platform is very powerful and is capable of creating and handling any kinds of website.
 It still amazes me how many websites use WordPress as their CMS of choice and some of those big sites include Quartz, Techcrunch(!), Facebook Newsroom, BBC America, Venturebeat, and more.